yannicklansink/az-204-projects/blazor-frontend/notes.md

 ### Helm charts

 are essentially packages for Kubernetes applications.
 Think of them like a folder of instructions and settings that tell Kubernetes how to install, configure, and run an application on a cluster.
 These charts are created according to a standard format and include all the necessary information to run an application, service, or tool inside Kubernetes.

+### Functions
+Function parameter like Ilogger and HttpRequest are provided by the Azure Function runtime, not the caller.